Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Ice Devil.md

     \ the wall appears, each creature in its space is pushed out of it by the shortest\
     \ route.
 The creature chooses which side of the wall to end up on, unless the\
     \ creature is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]].\
-    \ The creature then makes a DC 17 Dexterity saving throw, taking dice: 10d6|avg\
+    \ The creature then makes a DC 17 Dexterity saving throw, taking dice:10d6|text(35)\
     \ (10d6) cold damage on a failed save, or half as much damage on a successful\
     \ one.\n\nThe wall lasts for 1 minute or until the devil is [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]\
     \ or dies.
 The wall can be damaged and breached; each 10-foot section has AC 5,\